irmiller22/tamagotchi/best-practices/databases/session-and-transactions.md

 ## Introduction

-The purpose of this document is to introduce three tpics:
+The purpose of this document is to introduce three topics:

 - overview of database sessions and database transactions
 - how sessions and transactions are managed via SQLAlchemy
 - best practices for managing database sessions and transactions

-The itention is to come away from this document with knowledge on how to manage database sessions and transactions in the backend codebase.
+The intention is to come away from this document with knowledge on how to manage database sessions and transactions in the backend codebase.

 ## What is a database session?